DonalChilde/aa_pbs_exporter/dev_docs/DEV_TODO.md

 ## Next rewrite

-- move build system to hatch, drop pip-tools, requirements
+- move build system to hatch or poetry, drop pip-tools, requirements
 - evaluate dev-tools for removal, update dev docs?
 - update pyproject.toml re hatch example.
 - document anything not really obvious.
 - parse prior month trip.
+  - prior month trips are trips that were bid in the previous and are different due to a schedule change.
+They cannot be bid now.
   - store on package, separate list?
+  - low priority fix.
 - yaml out
 - add equipment field to bid package
   - rename page equipment field to bid_equipment, or status equipment